Architectural Facade Elements: A Complete Guide to How They Are Made

 To be painted

-Even in full-body products, the decorative layer may be only a thin layer on the surface, such products need to be mounted very carefully.
-If during installation or during use, shuffle the decor, it is a trait "eternal".
-It is impossible to recreate the factory roughness of the surface without special materials.
+Even in solid products, the decorative layer may be only a thin film on the surface, so such products must be installed very carefully.
+If the surface is scuffed during installation or use, the damage is permanent: the factory texture cannot be recreated without special materials.

-If the pigments are distributed throughout the product, it is possible to fit it (sawing, grinding), but even such products often have a thin protective coating.
+If the pigments are distributed throughout the product, it can be worked to fit (sawn or ground), but even these products often have a thin protective coating.

-In a simple version, decors can be painted.
-Stone, for example, is imitated more intricately with clear sprinkles, etching and polishing.
-Stones of low density (sandstones, marble) have a surface scattering of light, which cannot be imitated by a thin decorative layer over opaque surfaces.
-In such cases, thick-walled decors containing stone chips and a transparent binder are used.
+In the simplest case, elements can be painted.
+Stone, for instance, is imitated in more sophisticated ways using transparent aggregates, etching, and polishing.
+Low-density stones (sandstone, marble) scatter light beneath their surface, an effect that cannot be reproduced by a thin decorative layer over an opaque surface.
+In such cases, thick-walled elements containing stone chips in a transparent binder are used.

 Joints between stucco elements